 A: Yes, our academic calendar has not changed for the fall semester.

 Q: How will students’ work-study jobs be affected?

-A: Students will still have work-study jobs across campus, including cleaning the bathrooms and working in the cafeteria, library, RSC and offices.
+A: Students will still have work-study responsibilities across campus, including cleaning the bathrooms and working in the cafeteria, library, RSC and campus offices.

-Q: How are you planning for classes this fall?
+Q: How are you planning to deliver classes this fall?

 Q: What about the library?

 A: The library is open and the staff has developed practices to ensure the safety of our library staff and students.